2025–26 Tottenham Hotspur F.C. season

-The 2025–26 season is the 144th season in the history of Tottenham Hotspur Football Club, and their 48th consecutive season in the top flight of English football.
-In addition to the domestic league, the club is also participating in the FA Cup, the EFL Cup, the UEFA Champions League, and made a debut appearance in the UEFA Super Cup, with the latter two qualifications coming by virtue of winning the UEFA Europa League in the previous season.
+The 2025–26 season was the 144th season in the history of Tottenham Hotspur Football Club, their 48th consecutive season in the top flight of English football, and 34th consecutive season in the Premier League.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, the UEFA Champions League, and made a debut appearance in the UEFA Super Cup, with the latter two qualifications coming by virtue of winning the UEFA Europa League final 1–0 against Manchester United in the previous season.

-Prior to the season starting, Thomas Frank was appointed as the club's new head coach on a three-year contract replacing Ange Postecoglou who was sacked at the end of the previous season.

-During the summer transfer window, captain Son Heung-min left for Los Angeles FC after ten legendary years at the club.

-After nearly 25 years at the helm Daniel Levy resigned his position as chairman of the club.
+The club endured a poor season on the pitch, finishing 17th in the Premier League for the second consecutive season.
+Tottenham were very close to being relegated, ultimately edging out London rivals West Ham United for survival by just two points.
+Early eliminations from all the cup competitions in conjunction with the league finish ensured Spurs for the 2026–27 season would not play in any UEFA-sanctioned competition for the first time since the 2023–24 season and only the third time since the 2004–05 season.